retrack/exoscale-wordpress/README.md

 exoscale-wordpress
 ==================

-A wordpress build environment to deploy on exoscale or any cloud-init compatible cloud.
+A wordpress environment to deploy on [exoscale](http://www.exoscale.ch/open-cloud/compute/) or any cloud-init compatible cloud with plain vanilla Ubuntu instances.

 ## Principles: